paisan/AC-Aviation/source/GMM/Management_Personnel.rst

 :ref:`Supawan K.`

-Report to: :ref:`Flight Operations Director`
+Report to: :ref:`Maintenance Director`

 Qualification:

 The Quality Control Inspector shall have a thorough knowledge of the Air Navigation Act B.E.
 2497, all current DCA Thailand regulations pertaining to the Company’s aircraft and of this and other maintenance related Company manuals.

-Functions:
+Responsibility:

 a) Ensure that all maintenance services under AC Aviation responsibility are performed in accordance with the current effective instructions and manual.

 b) Assure that all technical publications are correctly updated.

 c) Ensure that all aircraft maintenance procedures are conformed to the company’s policies, standard, laws, DCA regulations and requirements, manufacturer’s manual.

 d) Assure that the maintenance works carried out by Subcontract and AC Aviation are satisfactorily completed and certified.

 e) Ensure that history of aircraft, engine, propeller and related components are properly recorded in appropriate documents.

 f) Maintain training records of all maintenance personnel and coordinate with the Chief of Maintenance according to the proficient training and/or staffing requirements.

 g) Coordinate with the Chief of Maintenance to evaluate maintenance personnel as the company’s certified Maintenance Personnel.

 h) Prepare and make understood of Fire Fighting and Evacuation Plan to all concerned personnel.
 Be sure that all fire extinguishers are serviceable and adequately and suitably located.

 i) Periodically audit the Subcontract for aircraft maintenance activities, facilities, and documentation for conformance with the standards, regulation, and requirement and AC Aviation policies.

-j) Submittal to the DCA if any serious defect or an un-airworthy condition of a component that could cause seriously hazards the aircraft through the Director of Operation approval.

-k) Fill out Service Difficulty Report Form (DCA A/W-015) through the Director of Operation approval.

-l) Coordinate with internal auditor by Safety Committee at least every 6 month.

-m) Investigation of all defects found during the maintenance of aircraft and airborne equipment and to recommend corrective action.

-n) Ensuring safe working standards and procedures are compiled with by all workers.
-All aircraft work performed outside the company is carried out by approved contract maintenance.

-o) Maintain the maintenance organization with qualified personnel and proper equipment.

-p) Ensuring that all aircraft servicing works undertake by the company in the maintenance, repair and modification of aircraft and airborne equipment are carried out accordance with the approved standards of the relevant manufacturer.

-q) To be added.

-r) Ensuring that periodic inspection for ground support equipment will be performed in accordance with appropriate technical manual.

-s) Monitor and report condition / status of housing and facilities to concerned department in order that necessary action can be taken as requit

 .. index:: Engineering & Planning Control Officer
 .. _`Engineering & Planning Control Officer`: